ebrahimMaher/ebmsoft-template/README.md

 see demo here: [EBMSoft.net](https://www.ebmsoft.net)

 ## Footer Attribute
-if you're gonna use this template in a commerical website or any production-project, please add attribute to footer: `Template by: EBMSoft.net`
+if you're going to use this template in a commerical website or any production-project, please add attribute to footer: `Template by: EBMSoft.net`

 ## Clone the repo
 ```